 Make Ahead Tips

-The apricot glaze can be made up to a day ahead and stored covered in the refrigerator.
+The pineapple glaze can be made up to a day ahead and stored covered in the refrigerator.
 Before using, warm over low heat to loosen the consistency.